Piano Summer Course

 Course content:

-Each day will start with aural, singing and musical warm-up activities, before moving on to individual lessons and student duos taught by Marcel or Chris.
+Each day will start with aural, singing and musical warm-up activities, before moving on to individual lessons and student duos taught by Marcel or Joe.
 During lessons, participants will work on their individual ensemble parts, technique, sight-reading, and for more advanced pianists, pedalling.

 As well as ensemble rehearsals, each day will include performance platforms for students to experience playing in front of a small audience of fellow pianists.
 The course will culminate in a performance of solos, duets and ensemble players for an audience of family and friends.